 ** Any time someone pips through at the last second.
 Especially Yoshiyuko Okuyama becoming the only Japanese competitor to pass Stage 2 with only 3 tenths of a second remaining.

 *** A special note to Jordan Jovtchev.
 In the 8th tournament, he cleared the first stage with ''0.00'' seconds left on the clock.
-Holy shit.
+Even better, he made it all the way to the final stage, only to fail on the Spider Climb.

 ** Oh so many in Sasuke 27.
 First, 27 people cleared the first stage, more than any tournament except the second and fourth.
 Secondly, David Campbell, on his third stage one attempt, beat the course with ''44.32 seconds'' left on the clock, with his nephew Travis Furlanic only a second slower.
 And come time for the third stage, three people beat the previously unbeaten Ultimate Cliffhanger, and of those three, two make it to the final stage.
 Ryo Matachi (one of the finalists) had never been past the first stage before 27 and made the second and third stages look like pieces of cake. [[spoiler: The other finalist, Yuuji Urushihara, passes it, not only becoming the 4th total victory winner, but the only competitor to have achieved multiple kanzenzeihas, except for Ayako Miyake in the Kunoichi tournaments, who won 3 times in a row.]]
 Holy fucking shit, this was a tournament of badasses.